 Teaching Statement

-With a deep understanding of the professional-level orchestral, chamber, and solo repertoires, I work with students from diverse backgrounds and experiences.
-My own musical foundation began in the Suzuki method before I pursued a professional performance career.
+With a deep understanding of the professional-level orchestral, chamber and solo repertoires, I work with students from diverse backgrounds and experiences.
+My own musical foundation began in the Suzuki method.
 As a teacher, I rediscovered Suzuki and was so inspired by the community I found there that I went on to earn a Master's in Suzuki Pedagogy.

-Whether you're seeking lessons for your child, preparing for an upcoming audition or competition, or returning to music as an adult, my goal is to help you play with ease, excellence, and joy.
+I strive to create a studio atmosphere that nurtures the whole person, not only the cellist— building an understanding of each student’s unique strengths and individual goals.
+Whether you're seeking lessons for your child, preparing for an audition or returning to music as an adult, my goal is to help you play with ease, excellence, and joy.

 Check out my bio to learn more about my teaching experience, see FAQ’s below, or get in touch.

-Performing the National Anthem at the Cleveland Guardians game with Cleveland Center for Suzuki Studies
+Performing the National Anthem at a Cleveland Guardians game with the Cleveland Center for Suzuki Studies

 • I currently teach Tuesday through Saturday.
-Semesters run September to December and January to May, with a by-the-week summer schedule
+Semesters run September to December and January to May, with a by-the-week summer schedule.
+Students may enroll at any point in the year as space allows.

 FAQ’s